 There is a moderate-to-high percentage of CAOs linked to cold pools associated with TPVs over northern regions of the U.S., which is higher than that over southern regions of the U.S. The higher percentage over northern regions of the U.S. compared to southern regions of the U.S. is a consequence of the large meridional gradient of TPV and cold pool track density over southern Canada and the northern U.S. TPVs and cold pools contributing to CAOs most frequently form over northern Canada and the Canadian Archipelago before generally traveling southeastward across Canada toward southern Canada and the northern U.S. Thus, the frequency of occurrence of TPVs and cold pools is higher over northern regions of the U.S. compared to southern regions of the U.S. Although the center of a cold pool may not reach a region experiencing a CAO, the cold air may be transported away from the cold pool center and contribute to a CAO in that region.

 TPVs and cold pools contributing to CAOs are statistically significantly colder for each season and statistically significantly longer-lived for each season (except spring and summer for cold pools) than climatological TPVs and cold pools, respectively.
 It is anticipated that longwave radiative cooling plays an important role in the cooling of TPVs and cold pools contributing to CAOs (e.g., Curry 1983; Emanuel 2008; Turner and Gyakum 2011; Cavallo and Hakim 2013; Papritz et al. 2019).
-Furthermore, a dynamical response to the intensification of a TPV may be the intensification of the cold pool beneath the TPV (e.g., Papritz et al. 2019), as is suggested by the concomitant intensification of the TPV and cold pool involved in the January 1982 CAO that is documented in the present study.
+Furthermore, a dynamical response to the intensification of a TPV may be the intensification of a cold pool beneath the TPV (e.g., Papritz et al. 2019), as is suggested by the concomitant intensification of the TPV and cold pool involved in the January 1982 CAO that is documented in the present study.

 Acknowledgments